la2050/challenge/_2021/connect/plus-me-project.md

   These experiences can help people feel united and less alone.
 Our success will be demonstrated through the data we receive and with a video showing how our project helped make LA a better place to CONNECT.
-Approximately how many people will be directly impacted by this proposal?: '500' Approximately how many people will be indirectly impacted by this proposal?: '11000' Please describe the broader impact of your proposal.: >- Our city will need immense social support and our residents will be yearning for motivational connection after this social distancing period ends.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '500' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '11000' Describe how Los Angeles County will be different if your work is successful.: >- Our city will need immense social support and our residents will be yearning for motivational connection after this social distancing period ends.
 Our proposal will impact the future of our city by not only increasing rates of